Real Chukai F.C.

 Real Chukai Football Club (Malay: Kelab Bola Real Chukai), is a Malaysian professional football club based in Chukai, Terengganu.
-The club currently competes in the Malaysia M4 League, the fourth division of the Malaysian football league.
+The club currently competes in the Malaysia A2 Amateur League, the third division of the Malaysian football league system.

 History

 Founded in 2015, Real Chukai made club debut into Malaysian football by joining the fifth-tier league Malaysia M5 League in 2015.
 The club won the first title in 2017 after beating the PBSMT-Lanjerket in final of TAL Cup.

 In 2018, Real Chukai competed in the Malaysia FA Cup for the first time in the club's history.

 The Anchors emerged as the first amateur club in Terengganu to manage its own stadium facilities through Glorious Innovation Sdn.
 Bhd. which is incorporated and has the concept of public -private cooperation.

 Since they started playing, Real Chukai have had a fierce rivalry with Kerteh FC, the other Kemaman-based side.
 The rivalry between the two clubs has been dubbed Kemaman Derby by the supporters of both clubs.